 Nowy Wisnicz Castle

 During the 16th century, an existing medieval structure on a forested hill was transformed into a Renaissance-style stronghold to protect the prominent Kmita family.
-It was rectangular in design with a courtyard and four towers on each corner.
-The Nowy Wisnicz Castle features late Medieval, early Renaissance and Baroque design and features.
+It was rectangular in design, with a courtyard and four towers on each corner.
+Located in southern Poland, the Nowy Wisnicz Castle features late Medieval, early Renaissance and Baroque designs and features.

 Perched high on a hill, Ogrodzieniec was once a medieval fortress.
 It was later expanded in the Renaissance style, said to rival the Wawel Castle in Cracow.
 The castle had its moment during the 14th-15th centuries when it underwent numerous expansions.
 This spectacular castle was eventually plundered and burnt down by invading Swedish armies in 1702.